How many famous Swiss people can you name? And who’s the greatest Swiss person of all time? Find out here.

 Some years ago, a program on Swiss TV revealed who the Swiss public had voted as the grösste Schweizer Legende, or greatest Swiss legend.
 That doesn’t mean it had to be a legendary figure but someone who was a legend in their own lifetime, or afterwards.

 And who was the winner?

 The greatest Swiss person in history

 Albert Einstein.
-The greatest Swiss person in history, and he was born in Germany and died in America.
+The greatest person in the history of Switzerland, and he was born in Germany and died in America.
 Crucially, in between those two countries he lived in Switzerland and became Swiss.

 In 1905 he developed his theory of relativity (E=MC2 and all that) in Bern and was still Swiss when he won the Nobel Prize for Physics in 1921, even though he was no longer living here.
 In fact he moved to Switzerland in 1895 and gained citizenship only six years later.
 Today it takes foreigners (who aren’t married to Swiss nationals) twice as long.